noorwachid/airmata/readme.md

 # Air Mata

-Air mata is indonesian noun of "tears".
+Air mata is indonesian noun for "tears".
-This text editor will lead you to two paths.
+This text editor will lead you only to two paths.
 Either you cry in agony or cry in joy.